hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 Workspaces access levels include read, plan, write, and admin.
 Super users can also be granted organization wide permissions for managing policies and VCS settings.

+???
+**You'll probably start out with a few admins, but as your terraform usage grows more and more users and applications will need different levels of access.**

 ---
 name: lab-exercise-2
 # 👩‍💻 Lab Exercise: Secure Variables and RBACs